Tour operators throughout Philadelphia have taken the PHL Hospitality Health Pledge.

 For similar experiences, but with much less walking involved, consider one of options offered by Philly By Segway.
 Guests can strap on a helmet (and a mask) and board a segway to zip around the city on one of several insightful tours, including a one hour Segway Adventure, which takes you along the Delaware River, into Old City, and through some of Philadelphia’s charming and historic neighborhoods.
 If you’ve got more time, opt for the two hour version, which extends your journey west, eventually reaching the Benjamin Franklin Parkway and the iconic Philadelphia Museum of Art.
 Other tour options include Mural and Cheesesteak tours (both two hours long).
 While touring, guests will be encouraged to wear a face covering and practice proper social distancing.
 Philly By Segway is also carefully sterilizing equipment after each use to keep guest safe.
 To learn more about their health and safety practices, click here.

 There are over 4,000 murals spread throughout the city of Philadelphia, making it the “Mural Capital of the World.”
 To aid in your discovery of these incredible works of art, and to learn more about the meaning and artists behind them, Mural Arts Philadelphia offers a number of tours led by knowledgeable guides.
-The Mural Mile Walking Tour, which focuses on a collection of murals in several Center City neighborhoods, is currently available to book on Saturdays and Sundays, with a reduced capacity of 10 guests total and with masks and social distancing required for all participants.
-To learn more about Mural Arts’ schedule of tours and to reserve tickets, click here.
+Though Mural Arts’ collection of walking tours are suspended through the end of 2020, they are offering two different virtual tours, which are offered periodically to the public or can be purchased for a private group.

 Philadelphia is home to a number of reportedly haunted sites and attractions, and one of the best ways to experience them all is on a Ghost Tour of Philadelphia.
 Led by a costumed guide, visitors will navigate the historic streets of the city by candlelight, learning about the haunting of some of the city’s most historic attractions, including Independence Hall, City Tavern, and Washington Square.
 In the interest of health and safety, Ghost Tour of Philadelphia requires masks for all guests, keeps group sizes small, and encourages social distancing, which is easy to do as the tour is entirely outdoors.